 # Documentation issues

-Documentation issues are caused due to the lapses in documentation of the source code.
-Documentation of source code is the collection of easy to understand images and written descriptions that explain what a code base does and how it can be used.
+Documentation issues are caused if certain parts of the code are left undocumented.
+Documentation is a collection of easy to understand images and written descriptions that describe what a code base does and how it can be used.

-Documentation is important because it ensures that when you need to dive back in the code next, you won't have to take as much time to get up to speed.
+Documentation is important because it ensures that the next time you dive into a codebase, you won't have to take as much time to get up to speed.

 # Example of documentation issues